back_to_top.svgLeft_arrow.svgRight_arrow.svg

 Chief of Staff Association members review Capitalism and Crises: How to Fix Them by Colin Mayer.

-2. Public and private sectors should work together to solve problems.
-In fact, when I worked at the University of Virginia Darden School of Business Institute for Business in Society, we partnered with Concordia and the U.S. State Department to host the global P3 Impact Award, which recognised exemplary public-private partnerships that were improving communities and the world.
-By working together, the public and private sectors can accomplish so much more than either could individually to solve the world's most intractable problems.
+1. Public and private sectors should work together to solve problems.
+In fact, when I worked at the University of Virginia Darden School of Business Institute for Business in Society, we partnered with Concordia and the U.S. State Department to host the global P3 Impact Award, which recognizes exemplary public-private partnerships that are improving communities and the world.
+This award demonstrates that in order to solve the world's most intractable problems, the public and private sectors can accomplish so much more by working together than either could individually.

-3. I thought the SCORE framework (on page 150) was particularly insightful.
-By using a memorable acronym, the SCORE framework helps to determine how companies should establish the appropriate internal and external governance controls to fulfil their purpose of producing profitable solutions and not problems: Simplifying, Connecting, Owning, Rewarding and Exemplifying.
+1. Tools and frameworks can help companies put purpose into practice.
+Professor Mayer's SCORE framework offers a memorable acronym to help companies determine how they should establish the appropriate internal and external governance controls to fulfill their purpose of producing profitable solutions: Simplifying, Connecting, Owning, Rewarding and Exemplifying.

 ‘…serves as a crucial reminder of the importance of ethics as the conduit to sustained profitability’